 9 AM to 5 PM

 Excludes: Transport to the venue and personal expenses

 PhD Student, University of Mysore

-Priyanka has diverse experience across ecological field and laboratory work.
+Priyanka has diverse experience across the ecological fields and laboratory work.
 As part of the Phylogeography of king cobras project, she has travelled to king cobra habitats across the world and has experience with phylogenetic and population genetics tools to understand evolutionary and biogeography patterns and assist conservation prioritisation.
-She has also addressed questions related to diversity pattern, population structure and drivers of diversification of the Ranids of the Western Ghats and other herpetofauna.
+She has also addressed questions related to diversity patterns, population structure and drivers of diversification of the Ranids of the Western Ghats and other herpetofauna.

-She is now embarking on her PhD project on Malabar pit vipers which will mark the beginning of a topic long-awaited to be discovered.
+She is now pursuing her PhD project on Malabar pit vipers which marks the beginning of a topic long-awaited to be explored.

 Course Designer and Director

 Gowri Shankar is a wildlife biologist working on king cobras for close to two decades.